 When administered for the first time in spring 2001, the PSAE assessed reading, mathematics, science, writing, and social science.
 In 2001, for each PSAE test, three cutoff score points and four categories at the scalescore level were established: Academic Warning, Below Standards, Meets Standards, and Exceeds Standards.
-A description of the 2001 standard-setting process in these subject areas can be found in Chapter 4 of the each Prairie State Achievement Examination Technical Manual issued for 2001-2005 (ISBE, 2001, 2002, 2003, 2004, 2005).
+A description of the 2001 standard-setting process in these subject areas can be found in Chapter 4 of each Prairie State Achievement Examination Technical Manual issued for 2001-2005 (ISBE, 2001, 2002, 2003, 2004, 2005).
 Due to changes in state law, writing and social science were no longer assessed beginning in 2005, and writing was assessed once again starting in 2007, but with a different PSAE assessment than was given in 2001-2004.
-The PSAE Writing Test administered in 2007 included the same multiple-choice component (the ACT English Test) as in previous years, but the ISBEdeveloped writing prompt was replaced by the ACT Writing Assessment.
-As a result, a new standard-setting process took place in 2007 for PSAE Writing in order to establish performance-level cutoff points based on this new assessment, as described below.
+The PSAE Writing Test administered in 2007 included the same multiple-choice component (the ACT English Test) as in previous years, but the ISBE-developed writing prompt was replaced by the ACT Writing Assessment.
+As a result, a new standard-setting process took place in 2007 for PSAE Writing in order to establish performance-level cutoff points based on this new assessment.
+A description of the standard-setting for the PSAE Writing Test can be found in Chapter 5 of the 2007 Prairie State Achievement Examination Technical Manual (ISBE, 2007).
+Table 5.1 presents the PSAE scale score cut points in all subject areas, as determined by the 2001 and (for writing) 2007 standard-settings.